danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 <img src="http://o-r-g.com/media/00004.gif" height="400"><br>
 *Figure 2.1: Multi by David Reinfurt*

-The designer David Reinfurt created the work *[Multi](http://www.o-r-g.com/apps/multi)* in ??,[^Multi] inspired by another designer Enzo Mari who spent a whole year in 1957 drawing just 'the' apple with simple contour lines to explore the essential form of an object.
-With such a view on essentialism, Reinfurt uses software to present one of 1,728 possible facial compositions with the combination of minimal punctuation glyphs.
-The work is presented as a mobile app and later developed as a cover design in a book series.[^DB]

-Instead of using preset typographic characters, we will explore what constitute those punctunation glyphs like a comma.
-How can you draw a simple comma with the foundational elements of geometry?
+The designer David Reinfurt created the work *[Multi](http://www.o-r-g.com/apps/multi)*,[^Multi] inspired by another designer Enzo Mari who spent a whole year in 1957 exploring the essential form of an object (an apple, the universal apple we might add).
+Reinfurt explains that "He was not looking to draw AN apple, but rather THE apple — a perfect symbol designed for the serial logic of industrial reproduction." *Multi* develops this idea for the informational reproduction as a mobile app with 1,728 possible arrangements, or facial compositions, built from minimal punctuation glyphs.
+But instead of using preset typographic characters, which admittedly is the conceptual charm of *Multi*, for our purpose we will draw these punctunation glyphs — such as a simple comma — with foundational elements of geometry.

 ## 2.1.2 Source Code
 <!-- <img src="ch2_2.png" width="250"> -->